 Similarly, “change managers” are not just project team members or change management practitioners.
 Change managers include leaders, executives, managers, front-line supervisors and employees who equip and enable individuals in an organization to transition from their current state to a new future state.

 All of these change management activities and roles comprise a discipline and field of study that fuel individual and organizational transitions.

 This final tenet is an essential and distinguishing characteristic of change management.
 Unlike project management, which focuses on developing and implementing the technical solution, change management focuses on achieving desired outcomes from the technical change by managing people through their individual transitions.
-And Prosci’s Best Practices in Change Management benchmarking studies consistently show that projects applying effective change management are six times more likely to meet the project’s objectives.
+And Prosci’s Best Practices in Change Management benchmarking studies consistently show that projects applying effective change management are seven times more likely to meet the project’s objectives.

 Although training, communications, sponsorship, resistance management and employee coaching are critical elements of change management, they do not define it.
 We do not apply change management to enhance communications and training, or to implement employee recognition programs.
 Nor do we apply change management only to reduce risks to the organization during change, such as lower employee morale, productivity loss, undesired turnover, or negative impacts on customers.
 You can make a strong case for change management based on mitigating risks.
 But risk mitigation alone is not the primary objective.
 Change management’s most important objective is to increase the probability of realizing the desired future state and achieving the associated results from change.